Do you need Affordable Dentures?

 To determine the dentures that are right for you at your affordable and friendly dentist near you in Connecticut or Rhode Island, check our locations page today.

 Dental prosthesis called dentures are used to replace missing teeth.
-There are several types of dentures, including complete dentures, partial dentures, implant-supported dentures, and immediate dentures.
+There are several types of dentures, including complete, partial, implant-supported, and immediate dentures.

 Dentures are a great way to put the sparkle and the shine back into your smile, providing you with the freedom to enjoy life again with a full set of comfortable, great-looking teeth.

-There are several types of dentures, including complete dentures, partial dentures, implant-supported dentures, and immediate dentures.
-Complete dentures replace all of the teeth in the upper or lower jaw, while partial dentures replace only a few missing teeth.
-Implant-supported dentures are anchored to dental implants, while immediate dentures are placed immediately after teeth are extracted.
+There are several types of dentures, including complete, partial, implant-supported, and immediate dentures.
+Complete replace all of the teeth in the upper or lower jaw, while partial dentures replace only a few missing teeth.
+Implant-supported are anchored to dental implants, while immediate dentures are placed immediately after teeth are extracted.

 Full dentures, also known as complete dentures, are dental prosthetics that replace all of the teeth in the upper or lower jaw.
 They are used when all of the natural teeth are missing or need to be extracted.
 They are custom-made to fit the patient’s mouth and are typically held in place by suction or dental adhesive.

 To care for your dentures, it is important to brush them daily with a soft-bristled brush and non-abrasive denture cleaner.
-Avoid using hot water or harsh chemicals, as they can damage the dentures.
+Avoid using hot water or harsh chemicals, as they can damage them.
 It is also important to remove and rinse your dentures after eating to remove any food particles.

-When not in use, store your dentures in a clean, dry place, either in water or a special denture solution.
-Finally, be sure to see your dentist regularly to check the fit of your dentures and ensure they are in good condition.
+When not in use, store them in a clean, dry place, either in water or a special denture solution.
+Finally, be sure to see your dentist regularly to check the fit and ensure they are in good condition.
 There are many products on the market today that make it easy to adhere to or clean your dentures.
 Polident, OAP, Dr. Berland’s, XODENT, M3 Naturals, and Efferdent cleansers and adhesives are just a few.

 To determine which type of dentures are right for you, you should consult with a dental professional.
 We have locations in and around Connecticut and Rhode Island.
 Check out the nearest location to you here!